netgroup-polito/VPNaaS/README.md

 ## Exposing the metrics

-We first need to expose the exporter (no pun intended) through a service, so that the Prometheus operator can access it, by running `kubectl apply -f exporter_service.yaml`.
+We first need to expose the exporter through a service, so that the Prometheus operator can access it, by running `kubectl apply -f exporter_service.yaml`.
 This is a very simple service that sits in front of our OpenVPN pods, and that defines a port through which we expose the metrics.

 Running `kubectl apply -f servicemonitor.yaml` will now deploy the service monitor that is used by Prometheus to harvest our metrics.
-A service monitor is a Prometheus operator custom resource, and what it does is declaratively specify how groups of services should be monitored.
+A service monitor is a Prometheus operator custom resource which declaratevly specifies how groups of services should be monitored.

-Once everything is up and running, we are now ready to autoscale against our custom metrics!
+Once everything is up and running, we are now ready to autoscale against our custom metrics.
-The following shows a HPA that scales against the number of users currently connected to the VPN:
+The following YAML snippet shows a HPA that scales against the number of users currently connected to the VPN:

 ```YAML
 kind: HorizontalPodAutoscaler